RenderKit/ospray/doc/api.md

 vertex.

-To maintain VTK data compatibility an index array may be specified via `indexPrefixed` array that allow vertex indices to be interleaved with cell sizes in the following format: $n, id_1, ..., id_n, m, id_1, ..., id_m$.
+To maintain VTK data compatibility an index array may be specified via the `indexPrefixed` array that allow vertex indices to be interleaved with cell sizes in the following format: $n, id_1, ..., id_n, m, id_1, ..., id_m$.

   -------------------  ------------------  --------  ---------------------------------------
   Type                 Name                Default   Description
   -------------------  ------------------  --------  ---------------------------------------
   vec3f[]              vertex.position               [data] array of vertex positions

-  float[]              vertex.value                  [data] array of vertex data values to
+  float[]              vertex.data                   [data] array of vertex data values to
                                                      be sampled

   uint32[] / uint64[]  index                         [data] array of indices (into the